7 Best Strat Pickups (2023) That Enhance Tone

 The reverse-wound middle pickup sounded great when we switched it on with the 2nd and 4th positions, both overdriven.

-When we dialed in a bit more of an aggressive distortion, positions one and two were our favorite, offering that characteristic Strat chime and bite.
+When we dialed in more of an aggressive distortion, positions one and two were our favorite, offering that characteristic Strat chime and bite.
 It had a bit of a Stevie Ray edge to it, with a nice sustain and powerful tone.

 Best Budget Choice